-Want to improve your recycling program?
+Want to improve the success of your recycling program?
 Unsure how to move the needle?

 |Moving the Needle - An Industry Approach to Increase Funding for Recycling||Approaches to increase funding for recycling that can be supported by industry and other key stakeholders, and that can effectively “move the needle” to increase recycling levels.|